 Many leading CPA Review courses claim to utilize adaptive learning technology, which delivers content matched to a student’s demonstrated skill level and continues to adapt as the learning progresses based on the student’s answers and demonstrated competence.
 But are all courses truly adaptive?
 Several leading providers, including Becker CPA Review, Gleim, and Wiley, claim to be adaptive, but only Surgent is truly adaptive.
 Click here to find out why.

-Below are the national pass rates for the 2016 CPA Exam, as reported by the AICPA.
+Below are the national pass rates for the 2019 CPA Exam, as reported by the AICPA for Q1.